Regional Hearth Summits

 As with many words, there is no direct translation that can truly encapsulate exact meaning.
 Lunas is no exception.
 It is the Tagalog word for “remedy” or “cure.”
 But, actually, Lunas is more than that – Lunas is not just a remedy or cure- it is an antidote, medicine for what ails you in the broadest sense, answers to help you get through a hard time.
 Lunas is an exhale after a long day, comfort for weary souls, balm for broken hearts, a practice of hope, and invitation to come to next to the fire of xxx.Lunas Pilipinas is our indigenous/native/cultural understanding of the Hearth Summit Philippines, where we will engage 150 changemakers in an immersive three-day journey to build a world that nurtures the well-being of our communities and the planet.
 Well being is at the heart of social change, and yet for many activists and organizations, it remains an elusive task that leads to exhaustion and burnout.We chose this word specifically because like “well being,” there are many different ways that lunas maybe in interpreted and its meanings range from the universal to the personal.
 For us, it is one of the ways we are defining new levels of awareness about individual & collective well-being through the lens of traditional Philippine values.
 We invite you to join us as we learn, discover, and connect – to answer the question with us- ano ang lunas mo? (what is your antidote?
 How do you heal?).
 We look forward to hosting you on this collective journey to wellbeing and social change in the Philippines!

-KWENTUHAN / Sharing Stories
+KWENTUHAN / Pre-events

 TÁLAKAYÁN / Summit